cbolisetti/multiappfracflow/README.md

 ## The diffusion equation with a mixed-dimensional problem

 The "fracture" and "matrix" in the previous section were identical spatial domains.
 In this section, the diffusion equation is used to explore a mixed-dimensional problem, where the fracture is a 1D line "living inside" the 2D matrix.
 In reality, the fracture has a certain thickness, but it is so small that it may be approximated by a 1D line.
-This is important when estimating the heat transfer coefficient, as discussed below.
+This is important when formulating the equation and estimating the heat transfer coefficient, as described above.

-### Geometry and mesh
+### Geometry and mesh - TODO: re-write with above notation

 There are two cases: "conforming" and "nonconforming".
 In the conforming case, all fracture nodes are also matrix nodes: the fracture elements are actually created from a sideset of the 2D matrix elements.
 The conforming case is shown in FiguresREF_TODO: the solution domain consists of the `fracture` subdomain (1D red line) and the `matrix` subdomain (in blue), which share nodes.
 In the nonconforming case, no fracture nodes coincide with matrix nodes.
 The nonconforming case is shown in TODO.